Morning sickness is when you have nausea and vomiting during pregnancy. Even though it’s called morning sickness, it can happen any time of day.

 Lots of pregnant women have morning sickness.
 It usually doesn’t cause harm to you or your baby.

-If your morning sickness is severe or goes into your fourth month, tell your health care provider.
+If your morning sickness is severe or if it goes into your fourth month of pregnancy, tell your health care provider right away.

 What is morning sickness?